Golden Brown: Cover versions and samples

 In 1996, British hip hop group Kaleef's re-working of the song reached number 22 on the UK Singles Chart.

 In 1997, a cover version by soul singer Omar reached number 37 in the UK.

 In 2007, British singer Jamelia released the single "No More", which heavily samples "Golden Brown".

-In 2012, Cornwell sang a mariachi version of the song, backed by Mexican-British band Mariachi Mexteca (later known as the Mariachis).
+In 2012, Cornwell sang a mariachi version of the song, backed by the Mexican-British band Mariachi Mexteca (later known as the Mariachis).

 In 2016, British actor and personality Alexander Armstrong released a cover on his album Upon a Different Shore.

 In 2020, British YouTuber and saxophonist Laurence Mason's cover of "Golden Brown" in the style of Dave Brubeck's "Take Five" was viewed over a million times, leading to a commercial release via Amazon and iTunes and as a vinyl single under the title Take Vibe EP.
 The vinyl release stayed two weeks in the top 40 of the Official Vinyl Singles Chart, peaking at No. 24.
-By 2025, the video had received more than 11 million views.